 “In writing the song we really thought about what the NHS means to us and the work that NHS staff do.

-Melody Makers have been regular and popular performers at Southmead Hospital Charity’s Great Brunel Buskathon events in the summer and at Christmas, and we are so thrilled to be working with them again.
+Melody Makers are regular performers at our Great Brunel Buskathon events in the summer and at Christmas, and we are so thrilled to be working with them again.

 “The message in the song is a powerful one that really conveys the strength of feeling that people have for the NHS and for its staff.